moconnor-bmj/BMDL/docs/bp-components/browse-specialties.md

 ---
 layout: docs
 title: Browse Specialties
-description: Toggle the visibility of content across your project with a few classes and our JavaScript plugins.
+description: An A to Z Browser with Tabs.
 group: bp components
 ---